Online Harassment of Japanese Celebrities and Influencers: Results

-To analyse the relationships between talking about victimization and whom they talk to, logistic regressions, in which explained variables were whom they talk to, explanatory variables were types of online harassment, and control variables were age levels, gender, and types of victims (celebrity or influencer), were conducted.
-Table~\ref{tab_talking} reveals the results of these regressions.
+To analyze the relationships between voicing victimization and whom they talk to, logistic regressions were conducted, in which the explained variables were whom they talked to; the explanatory variables were types of online harassment; and the control variables were age levels, and gender.
+Table~\ref{tab_talking} shows the results of these regressions.
 The explanatory and control variables were selected by Akaike's information criterion (AIC).

-Victims talked about harassment in public spaces regardless of whom they talked to.
-By contrast, in the case of talking about harassment in private spaces, whom they talked to were limited (platforms and mental health counselors).
+Victims talked about harassment in public spaces, regardless of whom they talked to.
+By contrast, in the case of talking about harassment in private spaces, they talked to were limited (platforms).
 Remarkably, victims did not seem to speak out about this harassment to the police.
 Regarding intimidation, victims contacted authorities with concrete legal actions (talent agencies, legal consultants, and police).
-Victims also seemed to talk about it to their close people (family, friends, and business friends).
-Dating request victimization tended to be talked to their close people.
-However, sexual harassment did not reveal tendencies who talked about it, that is, AIC did not select it.
+Victims also seemed to talk about it to close people (family, friends, and business friends).
+Dating request victimization tended to be discussed with close people.
+However, no tendencies regarding sexual harassment revealed with whom it was discussed, i.e., it was not selected by AIC.